Semiclassical dynamics of horizons in spherically symmetric collapse: Introduction

-It is believed that the singularity problem will be overcome in a quantum theory of gravity.
-Loop quantum gravity (LQG) \cite{LQG,LQG2,LQG3}, as a non-perturbative and background independent approach of quantum gravity, provides a fruitful ground to investigate the removal of singularities \cite{Bojowald-Book}.
-Results from the symmetry reduction of LQG (known as loop quantum cosmology (LQC)) lead to the conclusion that the spacetime singularities is resolved in quantum gravity \cite{A-B-L}.
-Within this context, the status of the classical singularities that arise at the late time stages of the spherically symmetric gravitational collapse, has been studied in LQG \cite{4,homo-Boj,VHussain,TachL,RTibrewala,Modesto-1}.
-Therein, different matter such as a standard scalar field \cite{4,homo-Boj,VHussain} or a tachyon field \cite{TachL,TachClass} have been considered as the collapsing matter source.
-By employing the quantum gravity effects (such as the inverse triad correction imported from LQG), it was shown that the geometry of spacetime near the classical singularity is regular.
-Furthermore, some novel features, such as evaporation of horizons in the presence of quantum gravity effects was studied in Refs. \cite{4,VHussain}.
-In addition, it was shown in Ref. \cite{homo-Boj} that (inverse triad modifications) quantum gravity effects predict a critical threshold scale for the horizon formation which may lead to the formation of very small non-singular astrophysical black holes.
+Within the context of LQC, the status of the classical singularities that arise at the late time stages of the spherically symmetric gravitational collapse, has been studied in LQG \cite{4,homo-Boj,TachL,RTibrewala,RTibrewala-b,Modesto-1,Modesto-1b}.
+Therein, different fields, such as the standard scalar \cite{4,homo-Boj,VHussain} or the tachyon \cite{TachL,TachClass}, have been considered to play the role of the collapsing matter source.
+By employing the quantum gravity effects (such as the inverse triad correction imported from LQC), it was shown that the geometry of spacetime near the classical singularity is regular.
+Furthermore, some novel features such as evaporation of horizons in the presence of quantum gravity effects were studied in Refs.~\cite{4,VHussain}.
+In addition, it was shown in the Ref.~\cite{homo-Boj} that (inverse triad modifications) quantum gravity effects predict a critical threshold scale for horizons formation which may lead to the formation of very small nonsingular astrophysical black holes.

-Improved LQC dynamics with a massless scalar field has been developed in the last few years \cite{A-P-S,A-P-S2006} (see also Ref. \cite{LQC-AS}).
-Concerning the physical implications of the singularity resolution in this model, it was shown that the classical big bang singularity is resolved and replaced with a quantum bounce in LQC \cite{A-P-S2006,A-P-S}.
-In view of these elements, it is expected that the singularity arising at the end state of the gravitational collapse would be also resolved and replaced by a bounce.
-However, the question we address is how loop quantum effects can indeed affect on the emergence of trapped surfaces in this model.
+In recent years, some studies of the improved LQC dynamics framework with a massless scalar field have been developed \cite{A-P-S,A-P-S2006} (see also Ref.~\cite{LQC-AS}).
+Concerning the physical implications of the singularity resolution in LQC, it was shown that the classical big bang singularity can be resolved and replaced by a quantum bounce \cite{A-P-S2006,A-P-S}.
+In view of these elements, it is expected that the singularity arising at the end state of gravitational collapse could also be resolved and replaced by a bounce.
+However, the question we address is how loop quantum effects can indeed affect the emergence of trapped surfaces in this kind of models.